Arduino SD Card SPI Tutorial: Wiring, File Read/Write & CSV Data Logging

 If you get an error like Card initialization failed!, double-check your wiring, CS pin, and card format (FAT32).

-How SD Card SPI Communication Works
+SD Card SPI Communication Internals

 The SD card communicates with Arduino using the SPI protocol (Serial Peripheral Interface).
 SPI is a fast and efficient communication method that transfers data between the Arduino (master) and SD card (slave) using just four main lines.